JGCRI/gcam-doc/fusion.md

 A FilterStep is the object that GCAMFusion uses to search a single GCAM container's data vector.
 It can optionally specify a data name to match which is compared against the `Data::mDataName`.
 If the data name in the FilterStep is empty it is assumed to match *any* data name.
-The other optional parameter is a Filter \[link to Filter section\] which can used to filter any single element of the data vector that is an ArrayData or ContainerData.
-Note if no filter is specified it is assumed to be NoFilter.
-Note if a Filter other than NoFilter is set then any element of the data vector that is defined as a Data object will be rejected even if the data name matches.
+The other optional parameter is a [Filter](#filter-objects) which can used to filter any single element of the data vector that has an `ARRAY` or `CONTAINER` flag.
+Note if no filter is specified it is assumed to be `NoFilter`.
+Note if a Filter other than `NoFilter` is set then any element of the data vector that is defined as a `SIMPLE` Data object will be rejected even if the data name matches.
 In addition if no data name and no filter is set then not only does this FilterStep match all data but it also enables special "descendant step" traversal behavior in GCAMFusion where the next FilterStep can be matched zero or more containers down.
-For instance `sector//share-weight` will find share-weight data at the subector and technology levels.
+For instance `sector//share-weight` will find `share-weight` data at the `subector` and `technology` levels.